Murray Cod (2020)

 Stock Structure

-Murray Cod is the largest solely freshwater fish in Australia.
-It occurs throughout most of the Murray–Darling system, except for the upper reaches of some tributaries in Victoria, the Australian Capital Territory, Queensland and southern New South Wales.
+Murray Cod is the largest solely freshwater fish in Australia, occurring throughout most of the Murray–Darling system, except for the upper reaches of some tributaries in Victoria, the Australian Capital Territory, Queensland and southern New South Wales.
 Throughout most of its distribution in the Murray–Darling Basin there is one large genetically panmictic biological stock [Rourke et al. 2011].
 However, genetically distinct populations have been identified in the more isolated Lachlan, Macquarie and Gwydir catchments [Rourke et al. 2011].
 This separation appears to be the result of restricted gene flow due to the isolated nature of these catchments [Rourke et al. 2011].
-Although genetic studies suggest the existence of one biological stock, there are differences in available information, environmental conditions and management arrangements and objectives across the species’ distribution in various jurisdictions.
+There are differences in available information, environmental conditions and management arrangements and objectives across the species’ distribution in various jurisdictions.
 Further, genetic homogeneity could be a result of low levels of genetic interchange between functionally discrete stocks, and thus it may not be the best approach for stock discrimination to inform management.
-Therefore, a jurisdictional approach is adopted, which provides the clearest possible view of biological status given current knowledge for Murray Cod.

 Here, assessment of stock status is presented at the jurisdictional level—Australian Capital Territory, Queensland, New South Wales, South Australia and Victoria.